gauthig/greenbutton-influxdb/README.md

 # sce-greenbutton
 Parse SCE Green Button download files
 Green button data from utilities is not always the same format so this is tuned to SCE's net metering format.
-Yes, Even SCE has several formats based on cusomer plan.
+Yes, Even SCE has several formats based on customer plan.
 If someone provides sample data for other green button formats (including SCE non Net Metering) I will incorporate.

-Looking for contributors that want to change the parsing function to parse their format of data.
-Will add a command line option to set which format to parse to.
+Looking for contributors for other utility formats, code enhancements, bugs, documentation ....
+If you would like to contribute anything including just identifying enhancements or bugs, please see the [contributor guide](https://github.com/gauthig/sce-greenbutton/blob/main/documentation/contributing.md)

 ## Still in progress - here is what is completed and works